Nothing makes you want to simplify your life like homeschooling.

 - Order your library books online or buy books from Amazon.com that you need for the next two or three weeks.

-- Read through what you are going to be teaching to make sure you understand it.
+- Make lesson plans and/or read through what you are going to be teaching to make sure you understand it.
 Take the time to research things you aren’t sure of and work with them until you do understand.

 - Working around any non-negotiable appointments, write on your calendar or planner when you are going to be teaching various subjects.

-- Make sure you have or plan to procure the supplies you need for Thursday’s science experiment and Friday’s history project.
+- Make sure you have or plan to get the supplies you need for Thursday’s science experiment and Friday’s history project.

 9. Simplify your homeschool by developing a morning routine.

-Research shows that everyone, especially children, benefit from having the same bedtime every night and getting up at the same time in the morning, so why not put this into practice?
+You don’t have to keep strict homeschool hours.
+But research shows that everyone, especially children, benefit from having the same bedtime every night and wake up time in the morning, so why not put this into practice?

 And if you develop a routine, like with every habit you learn and practice, the more you do it, the easier it becomes.
 It becomes easier because you do the thing automatically without needing to think about it once you’ve created a habit.